Syllabus Edition

 Examiner Tips and Tricks

-From c.1250-present, the public blocked new developments in ideas, treatments and prevention of disease.
-For example, in the Renaissance, people continued to believe the Theory of the Four Humours when medical professionals knew this was incorrect.
-This is similar to the public clinging onto the idea of miasma instead of embracing Germ Theory.
-Public attitudes were a major factor in slowing down the speed of change across this course.
+For example, in the Renaissance, people continued to believe in the Theory of the Four Humours when medical professionals knew this was incorrect.
+This is similar to the public clinging to the idea of miasma instead of embracing Germ Theory.

-Koch and Bacteria
+Koch and bacteria

-Robert Koch's Work on Microbes
+Robert Koch's work on microbes

 Koch developed techniques that made microbes easier to see under a microscope:

-He also stained the bacteria in dye
+He also stained the bacteria with dye

 He received the Nobel Prize for Medicine in 1905